Gluten Free & AIP Gingerbread Cinnamon Rolls

 - Make sure you use unflavored floss to cut the cinnamon rolls.
 Definitely don’t want to use mint-flavored floss to cut these!

-How to prep these ahead of time
+How to prep ahead of time

 This recipe isn’t quite like other cinnamon rolls where you can leave them raw in the fridge overnight and bake them in the morning.
 These will dry out if you do that, so here are my recommendations for prepping ahead so you don’t have to do it from scratch in the morning!